 top reports high CPU usage for the

-auditd process, it may have some rules auditing some system calls frequently used YugabyteDB which can significantly affect performance.
+auditd process, it may have rules auditing some system calls frequently used by YugabyteDB which can significantly affect performance.
 You can try temporarily disabling

 YugabyteDB processes state

-YugabyteDB provides web endpoints where the current state of each process is aggregated.
-This includes logs, flags as well as memory, disk, and network usage metrics.
-Additionally, it provides dedicated metrics endpoints for YCQL and, respectively, Redis requests.
+YugabyteDB provides the following web endpoints where the current state of each process is aggregated.
+This includes logs, flags, as well as memory, disk, and network usage metrics.
+Additionally, it provides dedicated metrics endpoints for YCQL and, respectively, Redis requests:

 |Master Web Page||